Find a Mentor

 The sorts of conversations that can take place in research mentoring can include:

 For further information take a look at the generic mentoring section on the Imperial College London website.

 Applying to the Mentoring for Research Scheme

 How to find a mentor in the AHSC

-Staff in clinical Health Professions outside of medicine currently doing PhDs and employed by Imperial AHSC member organisations (Imperial College London, Imperial College Healthcare NHS Trust, Royal Brompton and Harefield NHS Foundation Trust and the Royal Marsden NHS Foundation Trust) are eligible to apply for a mentor through the scheme.
-During the summer of 2018 the programme is being informally launched and mentees nominated by AHSC colleagues have been invited to join the programme.
+NMAHPPS (Nurses, Midwives, Allied Health Professionals, Healthcare Scientists, Pharmacists and Psychologists) who are currently doing PhDs and are employed by Imperial AHSC member organisations (Imperial College London, Imperial College Healthcare NHS Trust, Royal Brompton and Harefield NHS Foundation Trust, Chelsea and Westminster Hospital NHS Foundation Trust and the Royal Marsden NHS Foundation Trust) are eligible to apply for a mentor through the scheme.
+The programme was informally launched in 2018 with mentees nominated by AHSC colleagues and then invited to join the programme.

 How the process works

 - Once you have made a request for mentoring you will be offered a choice of potential research mentors based on your preferences; this process is called matching.
 The pool of research mentors will be searched for individuals with experience or expertise relevant to your request who have capacity to take on a research mentee.
 In general you will be matched with mentors who work in a different area to you.
 If you would specifically like to speak to someone who has knowledge of your narrow area of work then please indicate this on your form.